varunbv25/bajaj-finserv-project/README.md

 This project analyzes patient data to derive insights regarding missing values, gender distribution, age groups, and medicine prescriptions.
 The analysis is performed using a JSON dataset containing patient details and consultation data.

 **Files Included**
-∘ data.ipynb: A Jupyter Notebook containing the code for analyzing the data.
+∘ data.ipynb: A Jupyter Notebook containing the code for analyzing the data.<br>
 ∘ DataEngineeringQ2.json: The JSON file with patient data used for analysis.

 **Features**